-Advocating for yourself in the workplace is important; there will always be new opportunities to grow in your career, as long as you are strategic and hone your skills.
+Advocating for yourself in the workplace is important.
+There will always be new opportunities to grow in your career, as long as you are strategic and hone your skills.
 As a tax professional, there are several key tactics you can utilize to successfully demonstrate your ability and qualifications to employers and potential employers.
-The tax professionals at Unity Search outline some steps to help you take that next step towards advancing your tax career.
+The tax professionals at Unity Search outline some steps to help you take that next step towards advancing your career as a tax professional.

 Grow Your Network